c-hive/guides/js/package.md

-# Package development
+ Package development

 - [README template](package-readme-template.md)

-## Keeping files out of the package
+## What to include

-The package should only include production code and a few mandatory files (included by default).
-The proper way to handle it is via `package.json`'s `files` key which should look something like this:
+Packages [only include](https://docs.npmjs.com/misc/developers#keeping-files-out-of-your-package) production source code and a few mandatory files (included by default).
+The [proper way](https://medium.com/@jdxcode/for-the-love-of-god-dont-use-npmignore-f93c08909d8d) to handle it is via `package.json`'s `files` key which looks something like this:
 ```json
 {
   "files": [